-The lamp illuminates if the tire pressure in
+The lamp illuminates if the tire pressure in one or more tires is too low or if a fault has arisen in the system, see page 232.

-one or more tires is too low, see page 234.
 Below is an example of the message simultaneously shown on the SID:

 Low tire pressure front left.
 Make a safe stop.